Kamlesh364/Fruits_Veges_Image_classification/README.md

 To use the script, follow the steps below:

-1. **Import Dependencies**: Ensure that you have the necessary dependencies installed.
-You can install them using the following:

-    ```bash
-    pip install pandas matplotlib seaborn Pillow
-    ```

-2. **Run the Script**: Execute the script using the following command:
+1. **Run the Script**: Execute the script using the following command:

     ```bash
     python3 visualization.py